 Last of all, and going back in time almost 5500 years, Russell and Johnson (2005) analyzed sediment cores that had been retrieved from Lake Edward - the smallest of the great rift lakes of East Africa, located on the border that separates Uganda and the Democratic Republic of the Congo - to derive a detailed precipitation history for that region.
 In doing so, they discovered that from the start of the record until about 1800 years ago, there was a long-term trend toward progressively more arid conditions, after which there followed what they term a "slight trend" toward wetter conditions that has persisted to the present.
 In addition, superimposed on these long-term trends were major droughts of "at least century-scale duration," centered at approximately 850, 1500, 2000 and 4100 years ago.
 Consequently, it would not be unnatural for another such drought to grip the region in the not-too-distant future; and if such were to happen, the world's climate alarmists would be quick to claim that the ongoing rise in the air's CO2 content was responsible for it.
 Nevertheless, there would be no compelling reason to believe they were correct, for if such droughts have occurred before - with much less CO2 in the air than there is currently - they can easily occur again, independent of whatever the air's CO2 concentration might be doing.

 In summation, real-world evidence from Africa suggests that the global warming of the past century or so has not led to either a greater frequency or severity of drought in that part of the world.
-Indeed, even the continent's worst drought in recorded meteorological history does not seem to have been any worse (in fact, it was actually much milder) than droughts that occurred periodically during much colder times.
-Hence, we see no reason to put any credence whatsoever in the climate-alarmist claim that global warming leads to more frequent or severe droughts in Africa.
+In fact, even the continent's worst drought in recorded meteorological history does not seem to have been any worse (it was actually much milder) than droughts that occurred periodically during much colder times.
+Thus, there is no reason to put any credence in the climate-alarmist claim that global warming leads to more frequent or severe droughts in Africa.
 It doesn't!

 References